Measuring the Security of Mobile LLM Agents under Adversarial Prompts from Untrusted Third-Party Channels

-\PP{T3A} T3A~\cite{rawles2025androidworld} adopts a text-only approach, receiving observations as structured lists of UI elements from the Android UI tree.
-Unlike vision-based agents (e.g., M3A), it does not process screenshots or pop-ups, making it more task-focused and less exposed to visual distractions.
-On benign tasks, T3A performs well in straightforward workflows ($S=10$ for login and note creation) but struggles with complex ones ($S=1$ in download operation).
-Under attack, it shows partial vulnerability to simple vectors such as \blackcircle{$V_{1}$} \textit{Fraudulent Ad Injection} ($N=10$, $A=6$, $E=6$) and \blackcircle{$V_{3}$} \textit{Phishing via Fake Login} ($N=10$, $A=5$, $E=5$).
-However, in most other vectors—including \blackcircle{$V_{2}$} \textit{Phishing Content Leakage}, \blackcircle{$V_{6}$} \textit{Clipboard/OTP Harvesting}, and \blackcircle{$V_{7}$} \textit{Cross-App Data Pivoting}—it ignores injected instructions almost entirely, yielding minimal attempts and zero executions.
-This robustness stems from its text-only observation space.
-Because T3A perceives only structured UI descriptions, malicious prompts embedded in visual cues (ads, overlays, fake note pages) are not treated as task-relevant.
-Even when noticed, the agent stays anchored to the original instruction.
-This \textit{``task anchoring’’} reduces susceptibility to manipulation.
+\PP{T3A.} T3A~\cite{rawles2025androidworld} uses a text-only observation interface based on structured Android UI elements.
+Unlike screenshot-based agents such as M3A, it does not directly process visual pop-ups or image-rendered content, making it less exposed to many image-based attacks.
+On benign tasks, T3A performs well on straightforward workflows ($S=10$ for login and note creation), but struggles with complex operations ($S=1$ for download).
+Under attack, it is partially vulnerable to simple vectors such as \blackcircle{$V_{1}$} \textit{Third-party Fraudulent Ad} ($N=10$, $A=6$, $E=6$) and \blackcircle{$V_{3}$} \textit{Phishing via Fake Login} ($N=10$, $A=5$, $E=5$).
+However, it largely ignores injected instructions in \blackcircle{$V_{2}$}, \blackcircle{$V_{6}$}, and \blackcircle{$V_{7}$}, producing minimal attempts and zero executions.
+Its robustness appears to come from both a narrower observation space and stronger task anchoring, although this also limits its capability on complex workflows.